Andreab-git/GAS-Form/README.md

 ## What do you need?

 You need to have a <i>**Google account**</i> and _**create a new Google App Script**_ project in your drive. <br>
-You need to create a new folder where the files uploaded by users will be stored and you also need to create a SpreadSheet like the one you find in the repository.
+You need to create a new folder where the files uploaded by users will be stored and you also need to create a SpreadSheet.

 ## How it works?